mrbossosity/evidence/README.md

 You may be familiar with Chrome extensions such as CleanPrint which allow you to remove unnecessary images, headers, styling etc. from webpages to save ink and paper when printing.
 I created some functions with BeautifulSoup that remove ~80-90% of unwanted tags from the HTML as well as all Javascript and CSS styling before writing to file.
 It's not a perfect algorithm, and some pages are cleaner than others, but it does the job, and I daresay it does it adequately well.

 ## Installation and Dependencies
-I'm currently in the process of learning how to properly distribute Python applications.
-However, this program is only one script which you can download and run from your command line.
-The program was built in and requires Python 3, as well as the following dependencies:
+I'm currently in the process of learning how to properly distribute Python programs.
+In the meantime, simply download the .zip from Github and unzip it wherever it makes sense for you.
+Evidence wth Ease was built in and requires >= Python 3, as well as the following dependencies:

   * [Requests](https://requests.readthedocs.io/en/master/)
   * [lxml](https://lxml.de/) (for faster HTML parsing)